michaelkkim/michaelkkim.github.io/_pages/shiny_apps.md

 ---
-title: Shiny Apps
+title: Shiny Apps *Network Analysis of Citations on Court Cases from the Supreme Court of the United States (SCOTUS)*
 permalink: /research/shiny_apps
 ---
-# Shiny Apps for *Network Analysis of Citations on Court Cases from the Supreme Court of the United States (SCOTUS)*

 ## In-Degree:
 - [histogram of in-degree in each year of SCOTUS network](https://unc-chapel-hill-scotus-research-bimc.shinyapps.io/shiny_michael5_in_deg/)